 Can I vote by post?

-The deadline to apply for a Postal Vote for the May elections was 5pm on Wednesday, 18 April 2018.
 You must be registered under the new Individual Electoral Registration system to be eligible to vote by post.
 You can check this by contacting the Electoral Services Office.

 You may choose to vote by post if it would be easier for you.
 You

 do not need to give a reason why you want a postal vote.
 A postal vote can be temporary (for one election) or permanent (for all elections).
 Your application must be made in writing.

 There is always a last date to receive postal vote applications in time for a particular election.
 The date and time will be advertised closer to the election date.